IBM-Cloud/docs/services/vpn/index.md

 Use the Bluemix Secure Gateway service if you want to establish a secure connection from a specific application endpoint in Bluemix to another endpoint inside your on-premises data center.

-**5. Can I use the IBM VPN service to access my containers and VMs inside Bluemix cloud by using their private IP addresses?**
+**5. Can I use the IBM VPN service to access my containers and virtual servers inside Bluemix cloud by using their private IP addresses?**

 Currently, the IBM VPN service is available for accessing Bluemix containers only.